 Walking With The Wounded is a UK based charity which:

 “funds both the re-training and re-education of wounded servicemen and women with the aim of helping them find long term employment after they have left the Armed Forces.”

 - the record breaking progress of injured servicemen to the North Pole (accompanied for the first few days by HRH Prince Harry, who is the Charity’s Patron);

-- the (ultimately unsuccessful) attempt to climb Everest last year.
+- the (ultimately unsuccessful) attempt to climb Everest;

-In the last 6 weeks two of the team successfully scaled Mt Denali in Alaska.
-The two summiteers have two operational arms between them.
+- the successful scaling of Mt Denali in Alaska, in which the two summiteers have two operational arms between them;

-In the meantime, the match ball for the deciding Lion’s Test against the Wallabies is being carried from Melbourne to Sydney by a team of cyclists including ex British & Irish Lions (Winterbottom, Teague, Utlley, Howe) and former Australian players (Poedevin, Waught, Heath, Cockbain) with the aim of raising £125,000 for the charity.
+- carrying the match ball for a Lions v Wallabies test match from Melbourne to Sydney on bicycles.
+The team of cyclists included ex British & Irish Lions (Winterbottom, Teague, Utlley, Howe) as well as former Australian players (Poedevin, Waught, Heath, Cockbain).

-Chambers is proud to be hosting a presentation attended by founders of the Charity and a number of the team members who have taken part in or will be taking part in the expeditions.
-The presentation takes place on 18 September 2013 in Inner Temple Hall.
+Chambers is proud to have hosted a presentation attended by founders of the Charity and a number of the team members who have taken part in or will be taking part in expeditions.